nafetshws/Advisor/README.md

     CHECK(factorial(10) == 3628800);
 }
 ```
 As you can see, defining a test case is just a matter of including the header file and some Macros.
 I highly recommend having a look at [the docs](https://github.com/doctest/doctest/tree/master/doc/markdown).
-It's not necessary to read everything but looking at the [tutorial](https://github.com/doctest/doctest/blob/master/doc/markdown/tutorial.md) and the [types of assertions](https://github.com/doctest/doctest/blob/master/doc/markdown/assertions.md) available are a good starting point.
+It's not necessary to read everything but looking at the [tutorial](https://github.com/doctest/doctest/blob/master/doc/markdown/tutorial.md) and the [types of assertions](https://github.com/doctest/doctest/blob/master/doc/markdown/assertions.md) available, are a good starting point.

 ## Collabroative Working
 The following is a suggestion on what a possible workflow could look like.
 It's important to give feedback, so that we can adjust our workflow according to our needs.
 It's important to understand concepts related to git and GitHub like commits, push/pull, branches, merges and pull requests for the following.